You can create and attach new volumes in four main contexts:

 You can create a new volume at any time by using the Create menu.

-You can manage all the volumes associated with your account by following the Droplets link in the main navigation and selecting the Volumes tab:
+You can manage all the volumes associated with your account by following the Volumes link:

 You can create and attach a new volume or attach an existing volume at the same time you create a Droplet in the Add block storage section.
 When you choose to add a volume, the selection of regions for the Droplet will be automatically limited to those regions where block storage is available.